xrrocha/nobocoder/README.md

 ```

 We won't be getting any output for the first 3 "good" words.
 We should get suggestions
-for the next 3 "bad" ones, as they do ressemble dictionary words.
+for the next 3 "bad" ones, as they do resemble dictionary words.
 For the last "notaword"
 term we should get an indication that no dictionary word is sufficiently similar.

 ### Locating Similar Words ###